 How do you know if you have a yeast infection?

-You might suspect a yeast infection if you experience symptoms like intense vaginal itching or irritation, a thick, white discharge that looks like cottage cheese, redness, and swelling of the vulva, and a burning sensation when pee or have sex.
-These symptoms are common indicators of a yeast infection, but they can overlap with other conditions, so it's important to consult a healthcare provider for a proper diagnosis or take an Evvy vaginal microbiome test
+You might suspect a yeast infection if you experience symptoms like intense vaginal itching or irritation, a clumpy, white discharge that looks like cottage cheese, redness, and swelling of the vulva, and a burning feeling when you pee or have sex.
+These symptoms are common indicators of a yeast infection, but they can overlap with other conditions, so it's important to consult a healthcare provider for a proper diagnosis or take an Evvy Vaginal Microbiome Test.

 How do I treat a yeast infection myself?

-Yeast infections can be treated with over-the-counter antifungal medications readily available in drugstores and pharmacies.
-Even if you're just considering using an over-the-counter remedy, it's best to know what's going on down there.
+Antifungal medications are the primary treatment for most vaginal yeast infections and are available in oral or topical forms.
+Over-the-counter antifungal treatments can alleviate symptoms of a yeast infection within a few days, but prescription medications may be necessary for more severe cases.
 To make sure you get the most effective treatment for your yeast infection, both you and your healthcare provider need to understand what's happening in your vaginal microbiome.
-The specific type of Candida species causing the infection affects how well the treatment works.
-While you can buy yeast infection treatment over the counter, we'd recommend getting a vaginal microbiome test first!
+The fungus Candida albicans is the most common cause of vaginal yeast infections, but other Candida species can also cause infections that may be harder to treat.
+The specific type of Candida species causing the infection affects how well the treatment works, so while you can buy yeast infection treatment over the counter, we'd recommend getting a vaginal microbiome test first.

 Is a yeast infection an STI?